 Chef Joe's Beet Beurre Blanc

-Beat infused wine from previous recipe
+Beat infused wine from previous recipe1/2 cup white wine

 1 Tbsp. white wine vinegar